How to Remove Old Shower Faucet – DIY Tips in Short

 Always make sure that the water supply is shut off before you attempt to remove the faucet.

-Go to the main shut-off valve or water meter and turn off the water supply to the bathroom.
+1. Begin by locating the main shut-off valve or water meter and turn off the water supply to the bathroom.

-Behind the edge of the escutcheons, which shield an opening in the wall behind handle mounts, slide a screwdriver(flathead) and gently pull out the escutcheon from the wall.
+4. Slide a flathead screwdriver behind the edge of the escutcheons, which are protective covers on the wall behind the handle mounts.
+Carefully pull out the escutcheons from the wall.

 Conclusion